capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 ### Game Mechanics
 ![Timer](https://github.com/user-attachments/assets/ab9dd4d5-2544-461d-a894-28ed702d74bf)
 **Figure 1.**
-**Timed Challenge:** The party is given a set amount of time that is based on difficulty to solve each problem.
-The amount of time is divided equally amongst the party members.
+**Timed Challenge:** The party is given a set amount of time, based on the selected difficulty, to solve each problem.
+The amount of time is divided equally among the party members.

 ![visualConcept_battle](https://github.com/user-attachments/assets/e323bf35-b6bb-4b4e-91dd-a4346f2886f7)
 **Figure 2.**

-**Turn-based coding:** Each party member takes turns coding, picking back off where their members left off.
-After the last member is finished, if the final code is not correct, then the party loses health.
+**Turn-based coding:** Each party member takes turns coding, picking up where their team members left off.
+If the final code is still incorrect after the last member's turn, the party loses health.
 The timer restarts and the member who went first will start.
 This repeats until the party fixes their code to solve the problem, or the party's health reaches zero.

 ### Grading User Input
 - Grading does not start until all members have taken a turn